Xray Test Case Designer is a revolutionary test design optimization tool that will increase the effectiveness of your testing.

 Stop hand-selecting redundant tests.

-The most common type of wasteful repetition is that certain system paths and certain combinations of test inputs get tested again and again in test after test.Based on our experience analyzing thousands of hand-selected test sets, even when those sets achieve “requirements coverage,” they consistently fail to thoroughly test critical system interactions.
+The most common type of wasteful repetition is that specific system paths, and combinations of test inputs get tested repeatedly in test after test.Based on our experience, thousands of hand-selected test sets, even when those sets achieve “requirements coverage,” consistently fail to test critical system interactions thoroughly.

-Xray Test Case Designer uses sophisticated test generation algorithms powered by Intelligent Augmentation to systematically eliminate these coverage gaps.
-Whether a system under test has 50 critical interactions or 50,000 critical interactions, Xray Test Case Designer will keep track of 100% of them and ensure your tests cover all of them (and do so in the fewest possible scenarios).
+Xray Test Case Designer uses sophisticated test generation algorithms powered by Intelligent Augmentation to eliminate these coverage gaps systematically.
+Whether a system under test has 50 critical interactions or 50,000 critical interactions, the Test Case Designer will keep track of 100% of them and ensure your tests cover all of them (and do so in the fewest possible scenarios).

-Every test you generate with Xray Test Case Designer is optimized to achieve maximum coverage, allowing teams to achieve greater coverage in fewer overall tests.
+Every test you generate with the Test Case Designer is optimized to achieve maximum coverage, allowing teams to achieve greater coverage in fewer overall tests.